EstherHerbert/Useful.functions/readme.md

 # Useful.functions

-This package brings together some functions I have created to perform repatative tasks.
+This package brings together some functions I have created to perform repetitive tasks.

 ## Installation